 - 1. Our Annual Report on Form 10-K for the year ended December 31, 2006; - 2.
-Our Quarterly Reports on Form 10-Q for the quarters ended March 31, 2007 and June 30, 2007; - 3.
+Our Quarterly Reports on Form 10-Q for the quarters ended March 31, 2007, June 30, 2007 and September 30, 2007; - 3.
 The following Current Reports on Form 8-K filed with the SEC: - Current Report dated March 9, 2007 and filed with the SEC on March 9, 2007 reporting under Item 8.01, with respect to Marchex's execution of a Rule 10b501 trading plan with a broker. - Current Report dated August 9, 2007 and filed with the SEC on August 9, 2007, reporting under Items 1.01, 2.02, 3.02, 7.01 and 9.01, with respect to Marchex's execution of a new master agreement with Yahoo!
-Inc. and an agreement to acquire VoiceStar, Inc.; provided, however, that Marchex does not incorporate by reference any information contained in, or exhibits submitted on, the Form 8-K that was expressly furnished and not filed. - Current Report dated September 19, 2007 and filed with the SEC on September 24, 2007, reporting under Items 2.01, 7.01and 9.01, with respect to the closing of the VoiceStar acquisition; provided, however, that Marchex does not incorporate by reference any information contained in, or exhibits submitted on, the Form 8-K that was expressly furnished and not filed. - Current Report dated October 9, 2007 and filed with the SEC on October 15, 2007, reporting under Item 1.01, with respect to Marchex's execution of a new master services and license agreement with Yellowpages.com LLC on behalf of itself and AT&T affiliates. - 4.
+Inc. and an agreement to acquire VoiceStar, Inc.; provided, however, that Marchex does not incorporate by reference any information contained in, or exhibits submitted on, the Form 8-K that was expressly furnished and not filed. - Current Report dated September 19, 2007 and filed with the SEC on September 24, 2007, reporting under Items 2.01, 7.01 and 9.01, with respect to the closing of the VoiceStar acquisition; provided, however, that Marchex does not incorporate by reference any information contained in, or exhibits submitted on, the Form 8-K that was expressly furnished and not filed. - Current Report dated October 9, 2007 and filed with the SEC on October 15, 2007, reporting under Item 1.01, with respect to Marchex's execution of a new master services and license agreement with Yellowpages.com LLC on behalf of itself and AT&T affiliates. - Current Report dated October 24, 2007 and filed with the SEC on October 25, 2007, reporting under Items 5.02 and 7.01, with respect to the appointment of Nicholas J. Hanauer to Marchex's Board of Directors as Vice Chairman. - 4.
 The portions of our proxy statement on Schedule 14A filed with the SEC on April 12, 2007 that are incorporated by reference into our annual report on Form 10-K for the year ended December 31, 2006; - 5.
 The description of our Class B common stock contained in our registration statement on Form 8-A, filed on March 30, 2004; and - 6.
-All documents we file with the SEC pursuant to Sections 13(a), 13(c), 14 and 15(d) of the Exchange Act after the date of this prospectus and prior to the termination of the offering of the shares offered by this prospectus.
+All documents we file with the SEC pursuant to Sections 13(a), 13(c), 14 and 15(d) of the Exchange Act after the date of this prospectus and prior to the termination of the offering of the shares offered by this prospectus (including prior to the effectiveness of the amended registration statement of which this prospectus forms a part).

-We have also filed a registration statement on Form S-3 with the SEC, of which this prospectus forms a part.
-This prospectus does not contain all of the information set forth in the registration statement.
-You should read the registration statement for further information about us and about our Class B common stock.
+We have also filed an amended registration statement on Form S-3 with the SEC, of which this prospectus forms a part.
+This prospectus does not contain all of the information set forth in the amended registration statement.
+You should read the amended registration statement for further information about us and about our Class B common stock.